autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 <!-- - adds the `amount` parameter value to the `epochReward` protocol parameter -->
 <!--     - sets `epochReward` to `0` -->

-- checks if the block number is the last epoch block number and if so, then:
+- tests if the block number is the last epoch block number (equal to `lastEpochBlock + epochPeriod` config) and if so sets the `epochEnded` boolean variable to `true` or `false` accordingly
+- invokes the Accountability Contract [`finalize`](/reference/api/aut/op-prot/#finalize-accountability-contract) function, triggering the Accountability Contract to compute and apply penalties for provable accountability and omission faults committed by validators, and distribute rewards for submitting provable fault accusations
+- then, if `epochEnded` is `true`:
     - performs the staking rewards redistribution, redistributing the available reward amount per protocol and emitting a `Rewarded` event for each distribution
     - applies any staking transitions - pending bonding and unbonding requests tracked in `Staking` data structures in memory
     - applies any validator commission rate changes - pending rate change requests tracked in `CommissionRateChangeRequest` data structures in memory